 Reseller hosting in New Zealand is commonly used by web designers, agencies, or simply users that strive to provide their own services to potential clients.
 Web designers are the number one users of this type of web hosting.
 Web designers tend to buy hosting in bulk and then sell it to their clients instead of their clients signing up for a random web host based off of an uneducated guess.
 This gives the designer additional regulation of the websites they include in their portfolio.
 Check out a variety of companies before purchasing this service as pricing can vary.

 Managed WordPress Hosting

 This type of web hosting is advertised to be especially good for WordPress content.
-Managed WordPress hosting is specialised to ease the minds of businesses or bloggers that use it and don’t want to get deep into the maintenance of running a WP site.
+Managed WordPress hosting in New Zealand is specialised to ease the minds of businesses or bloggers that use it and don’t want to get deep into the maintenance of running a WP site.

 However, a few cons to this method include the price and having less control.
 These tend to be exponentially more expensive due to their high-performance engine.
 There are also limits on the type of plugins that can be included on your site, contributing to the shortage of control.